 You can pay for greater coverage if you wish.
 This may protect you from loss if you are found liable in a vehicular accident.
 Remember, liability insurance pays only to settle claims or pay judgments against you if you are found negligent.

-To protect yourself against claims from other drivers or passengers in case of a vehicular accident, you can purchase a coverage known as “uninsured or underinsured motorist benefits”.
+To protect yourself against claims from other drivers or passengers in case of a vehicular accident, you can purchase a type of coverage known as “uninsured or underinsured motorist benefits”.
 This allows you to receive compensation from your own insurance company if a negligent driver has limited liability insurance.
 If the amount of your damages exceeds the negligent party’s coverage, you can make a claim under this coverage from your own company.

 To cover medical bills, you will need to purchase an additional coverage called “medical payments”.
 Medical payments coverage may go by various names, but its intent is to pay for the medical needs of a driver or passengers.
 It only covers those who are in the insured car.